opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 2345,HSL,1,TRAM,0,0
 ```

-Emissions data is loaded from the gtfs.zip file(s) and embedded into the graph during the build process.
+Emissions data is loaded from the gtfs package and embedded into the graph during the build process.

 ### Configuration